EricaLinaG/Emacsn/README.md

 ## gnu
 ```

-This profile definition is by the most common so far.
+This profile definition is the most common so far.
 I am
 not sure it is a 100% fit always, but it seems pretty good
 and at least harmless.

-The install does a git clone,
+  - The install does a git clone your-repo-url
-runs emacs and then exits,
+    - Runs emacs -nw with the __gnu__ profile
+      - while giving it the function call for it to kill its self.
+  - The update changes directories to the configuration and then;
-the update does a `git pull origin` and then updates packages.
+    - does a _$(git-pull)_ ie. `git pull origin`
+    - then it does `generic-update` which runs an elisp script to update packages.

 ### Some Examples

 They are all about the same and I hope they just make sense.
 Here is the one for __Prelude__.

+After doing a `make status` you might be curious what all those are.
+You can see them like this. `make show-<profile>` ie.

+`make show-prelude`

 ```make
     optional-profiles   += prelude